AssoDePicche/elastic-optical-networks/README.md

 This repository contains an event-driven simulator for elastic optical networks to study the problem of routing, modulation, and spectrum allocation (RMSA), as well as quality of service metrics.
+In the event that the simulator is utilized in an academic context, proper citation is required.

 > More detailed documentation is currently being written.
 Please wait.
 Consider visiting the [official page](https://assodepicche.github.io/elastic-optical-networks/) for this application.
 ## Scope and Features